BreezDev/glow/README.md

      from main import app as application
      ```
    - Configure **Static files** mapping `/static/` → `/home/USERNAME/glow/static`.
 4. Reload the site in PythonAnywhere.
-You should see the Glow Atelier landing page
+You should see the GlowMedi landing page
    with all data-driven cards.

 ## Content editing